jasperng-nus/tp/docs/UserGuide.md

 ### Locating companies by name: `find`

-Finds companies whose names or tags contain the given keywords.
+Finds companies whose names or tags contain the given keyword.

-Format: `find KEYWORD [MORE_KEYWORDS]`
+Format: `find KEYWORD`

 * The search is case-insensitive. e.g `Google` will match `google`
 * The order of the keywords matters. e.g. `Software Engineer` will not match `Engineer Software`